Nipan83/blog-API/README.md

 `https://nipan-blogapi.herokuapp.com/register`

-This route allows user to register herself on the platform with basic information <br />
+This route allows a user to register herself on the platform with basic information <br />

 ▪ `username`, `password`, `firstname`, `lastname`, `blogURL` <br />

-All you need to do is pass the informations in the request body in key value pair
+All you need to do is pass the information in the request body in key-value pair

 ![alt text](https://i.imgur.com/yEhygsc.png)